-The best video conferencing software makes it simple and easy to connect online with coworkers, friends, or family, using online video calls and meetings.
+The best video conferencing software and apps makes it simple and easy to connect online with co-workers, friends, or family, for online video calls and online meetings.

-Advances in technology means that reliable video conferencing has become accessible and affordable, and can easily serve the modern workplace.
-This has become especially important during the current pandemic.
+The advances in cloud technology means that reliable video conferencing has become accessible and affordable, and can easily serve the modern workplace.
+This has become especially essential during the current pandemic.

 Video conferencing has enabled many businesses to continue to operate by allowing employees to work from home, using conferencing solutions for meetings and updates, as well as general communications.

 Additionally, with increasing concerns about the carbon cost of travel to the environment, it makes sense for companies to seek to continue to communicate face-to-face online rather than indulge in the wasteful cost to the business and environment in having face-to-face meetings in a single location.